Tomer-Eliahu/Auracast_demo/README.md

 * Only when audio is actively playing on the phone, is audio data transmitted in the broadcast.

 * Note that using the "Improve compatibility" option for the Auracast broadcast on the phone still gives us 2 separate left and right streams as opposed to 1 mono stream.
-The difference turning it on makes is that then it uses a standard quality Public Broadcast audio configuration instead of a high quality one.
+The difference it makes is that it downgrades the broadcast from using a high quality Public Broadcast audio configuration to a standard quality one.